-Drake’s faculty stand out not only as dedicated teachers, but also as accomplished researchers—experts in their fields doing important work on current issues.
+Drake’s faculty stand out not only as dedicated teachers but also as accomplished researchers—experts in their fields doing important work on current issues.
 As you can see from highlights of recent research, faculty interests are widely varied.
-Drake is home to specialists in fields ranging from theoretical atomic physics to international finance and banking, to the culture of popular music.
+Drake is home to specialists in fields ranging from theoretical atomic physics to international business, to the culture of popular music.

 Influential Research and Outreach Centers

 A sampling of Drake Centers and Institutes reveals an equally broad range of endeavors: